Love Is in the N2-O2-Ar-CO2-Ne-He-CH4: Plot

 In the final scene, Marge experiences the hallucinations and asks Grampa why they are there again.
 He explains that he flushed the drugs down the toilet, but suspects that the drugs may have entered Springfield's water system.
 Marge thinks they should wake up, but is distracted by Homer calling attention to Dean Martin's presence.

+Cultural references

+Professor Frink's transformation is similar to the one from the 1963 film The Nutty Professor, whose main character is the basis for Frink.
+The female robot that Frink builds looks similar to the one from the 2014 film Ex-Machina.
+Homer is looking at a poster for the 1943 film The Outlaw.

 Reception

 "Love Is in the N2-O2-Ar-CO2-Ne-He-CH4" received a 1.3 rating and was watched by 2.89 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
-Club gave the episode a B−, stating that the episode, "This episode (fine, 'Love Is in the N2-O2-Ar-CO2-Ne-He-CH4') is a moderately amusing mush of good and bad ideas making up two half-realized stories.
+Club gave the episode a B−, stating that the episode, "This episode (fine, 'Love Is in the [N2-O2-Ar-CO2-Ne-He-CH4]') is a moderately amusing mush of good and bad ideas making up two half-realized stories.
 I found things to like in both, and wished each were better, and longer."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the episode is well-paced and fun, but it was a remake of Jerry Lewis material.